 As the industry grows, video production companies started popping up everywhere, which causes a fierce marketing and creativity competition.
 The rise of animated marketing videos in various industries is also causing demand for explainer animation as a tool to increase brand awareness.

-Each company tries their best to come up with video styles and new animation styles to establish a signature for their creation.
+Each company tries its best to come up with video styles and new animation styles to establish a signature for their creation.
 After all, animated explainer videos are a form of art in the era of social media and online media — which are bound to have signature looks — and a useful content to watch for a company’s target customers.
 That means if your company thinks about creating an explainer, there is a long list of video styles to choose from.

 However, there are people who find it harder to choose between so many options.
-A quick search on YouTube shows that there are hundreds of animation explainer video styles which range from short ones (10-20 seconds) to longer ones (>4 minutes).
+A quick search on YouTube shows that there are hundreds of animation explainer video styles that range from short ones (10-20 seconds) to longer ones (>4 minutes).

 If you’re wondering how many words in a minute an explainer video has, it’s usually between 160 and 180 words per minute.